-Until August 2016, when we closed on our initial public offering, we historically funded our operations through the issuance of capital stock.
-Net cash provided by financing activities during the year ended December 31, 2016, was \$28.5 million, which was primarily generated by gross proceeds of \$41.2 million from the initial public offering, partially offset by \$8.2 million in payments of accrued dividends on preferred stock and \$4.8 million of underwriting costs and expenses associated with the initial public offering.
-We also paid \$1.0 million of expenses associated with the initial public offering during the fourth quarter of 2015.
+Net cash provided by financing activities during the year ended December 31, 2016 was \$28.5 million, which was primarily generated by gross proceeds of \$41.2 million from our initial public offering, partially offset by \$8.2 million in payments of accrued dividends on preferred stock and \$4.8 million of underwriting costs and expenses associated with our initial public offering.

-Net cash used in financing activities during the year ended December 31, 2015, was \$0.1 million, consisting primarily of fees paid in connection with our initial public offering, partially offset by proceeds from exercises of stock options and warrants.
-Net cash provided by financing activities during the year ended December 31, 2014 was \$0.2 million, consisting of proceeds from exercise of stock options, partially offset by minimal repayments of borrowings.
+Net cash used in financing activities during the year ended December 31, 2015 was \$0.1 million, consisting primarily of \$1.0 million of fees paid in connection with our initial public offering, largely offset by \$0.9 million of proceeds from exercises of stock options and warrants.